NOAA-OWP/ngen/doc/AUTOMATED_TEST.md

     ./cmake_build/test/test_unit

 There are many other unit test executables you need to run for a complete test.
-To run a ngen test job, for example, using the data set in the `data` directory, and run the following command:
+For example, to run an **ngen** test job using the data set in the `data` directory, use the following command:

     ./cmake_build/ngen data/catchment_data.geojson '' data/nexus_data.geojson '' data/example_bmi_multi_realization_config.json